Vampire Earth: Characters

 Ahn-Kha is a Golden One who looks like a seven-foot cross between a short-haired bear and an ape with pointed, expressive ears.
 He is one of Valentine's most constant companions.
 Valentine and Ahn-Kha consider each other brothers and would die for each other.

 Ahn-Kha was born on Earth, 41 years before the beginning of Choice of the Cat, one of the first of his clan to be brought to this world after his people had settled.
 The Golden One clans and the Gray Ones' tribes were brought to this world to do the dying while winning the victory for the Kur.

 Although many people who encounter Ahn-Kha dismiss his intelligence due to his resemblance to the Gray Ones, his own species of Grog is generally as intelligent (if not more so) than humans.
 Ahn-Kha is a great source of wisdom, something Valentine relies on almost as much as he relies on Ahn-Kha's strength.

 Valentine and Ahn-Kha are separated at the end of Valentine's Exile, Ahn-Kha drawing off pursuit to allow Valentine and the others in their group, which included Smoke and Gail Post, to escape.
 Valentine believes Ahn-Kha to be dead after several years without news.
-Valentine later hears rumours of a Golden One leading a rebellion in Appalachia and swears to investigate the rumours hoping to find his missing "brother".
+Valentine later hears rumors of a Golden One leading a rebellion in Appalachia and swears to investigate the rumours hoping to find his missing "brother".